Bluebell, Dublin: Amenities

 The local post office is located on La Touche Road.
 The Roman Catholic Church of Our Lady of the Wayside is one of the larger buildings.
 It is situated on the Old Naas Road, adjacent to Bluebell Luas stop.

 The 91st Dublin Scout Den serves both Bluebell and the neighbouring suburb of Inchicore and meets in the Oblates Fathers facility in Inchicore.
 Bluebell has one pub – the Cottage Inn – located on Bluebell Avenue.
 There are no supermarkets or major shopping centres.
 Small traders include newsagents, hairdressers and fast food outlets, concentrated on the Old Naas Road near the church.

 One primary school, Our Lady of the Wayside, is located on Bluebell Road.
 The school was opened in 1960.
 There is also St Cillian's National School.

 Local landmarks

 There are few local historic landmarks within the area of Bluebell.
 Bluebell cemetery would be a prime reason to visit the suburb for many people with friends and relatives buried there.
 A ruined medieval church is located in the cemetery.

-In 2008 Local artist and environmentalist Fiann Ó Nualláin begun a project 'Bluebells for Bluebell' the aim to encourage locals to plant their place name.
+In 2008 local artist and horticulturalist Fiann Ó Nualláin begun a project 'Bluebells for Bluebell' the aim to encourage locals to plant their place name.
 Supported by The railway procurement agency and Dublin city Council, the project has seen the reintroduction of native Irish bluebells into the green verges and public spaces around the bluebell environs.
 The main attraction being the name stone green facing the luas stop which has been transformed into an urban woodland habitat for bluebells.
 A striking sight to behold each Easter as the thousands of bluebells bloom.

-The dominant style of the area is that of a mid-20th century popular housing development – almost exclusively in deep red brick.
+The dominant style of the area is that of a mid-20th century popular housing development, almost exclusively in deep red brick.
 The most distinctive buildings of the Bluebell area are that of the local Catholic church, built in an Italianate style with a lighter shade of red brick which contrasts to the dominant dark red of the surrounding residential and commercial buildings.

 Bluebell is located near the start of the Naas dual carriageway.
 The district also borders the Grand Canal.

 This project suggests that a better Irish name would be Choinnle Corra - the Irish for the Bluebell Flower - rather than the cloigin gorm which suggests a small bell blue in colour.
 The historical archives do not provide evidence of a coloured bell.